simonmichael/hledger/hledger/hledger.m4.md

 | `-p "monthly in 2008"`                  |
 | `-p "quarterly"`                        |

-Note that `weekly`, `monthly`, `quarterly` and `yearly` intervals will always start on the first day on week, month, quarter or year accordingly, and will end on the last day of same period, even if associated period expression specifies different explicit start and end date.
+As mentioned above, the `weekly`, `monthly`, `quarterly` and `yearly` intervals
+- require a report start date that is the first day of a week, month, quarter or year
+- and report start/end dates will be expanded if needed to span a whole number of these intervals.

 For example: